 The Statement of Net Position includes all of the District's assets, deferred outflows, liabilities and deferred inflows with the difference reported as net position.
-Increases and decreases in net position serve as a useful indicator of change in net position and whether the financial position of the District as a whole is improving or deteriorating.
+Increases and decreases in net position serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Non-financials factors, such as changes in the District's property tax base and condition of the District's buildings and equipment, should be considered regarding the overall health of the District.